isabella232/data-workbench.en-1/help/home/c-get-started/c-admin-intrf/c-dataset-mgrs/c-dep-maps/t-edit-prof-comp.md

 ---
 description: Steps to edit the configuration of a profile component.
-seo-description: Steps to edit the configuration of a profile component.
-seo-title: Edit profile components
 solution: Analytics
 title: Edit profile components
 topic: Data workbench